 If so, consider applying for the Wilson Scholars Program.

-- A fall semester trip abroad for all first-year Wilson Scholars (led by the program's faculty director).
+- An international study-abroad experience for all first-year Wilson Scholars (led by the program's faculty director)

 - Personalized academic mentoring and advising from the faculty director of the Wilson Scholars Program and the Assistant Director of Scholarship Programmin.